-- The property can be bought back for the price iCare Housing paid including our costs at any time during the lease.
+- The property can be bought back for the price iCare Housing paid including our costs at any time during the lease with tenancy.

 To qualify for the Mortgage to Rent Scheme, your mortgage, property and household must meet the criteria below.